 In Midland County, Texas an operator used a 5-well pad to test the effectiveness of the SHIELD BOND spacer system to achieve cement returns on the typically problematic intermediate (9 5/8-in.) casing strings.
 Historically, getting cement to circulate to the surface when cementing intermediate casings in Midland County has been a challenge.

-On both SHIELD BOND spacer wells, cement returns were observed.
-In only one of the 3 non-SHIELD BOND jobs, some spacer was observed returning to the surface, but no cement was observed.
+On SHIELD BOND spacer wells, full cement returns were observed in both.
+In only one of the three non-SHIELD BOND jobs, some spacer was observed returning to the surface, but no cement was observed.
 On the other two jobs, not even spacer was circulated.
 Even with the heavier, less costly lead cement run on the SHIELD BOND jobs, cement was circulated back to the surface.